Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 - Tecentriq (chemical name: atezolizumab)

-Tecentriq is used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) as a first treatment for unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
+Tecentriq is used in combination with the chemotherapy medicine Abraxane (chemical name: albumin-bound or nab-paclitaxel) to treat unresectable locally advanced or metastatic triple-negative, PD-L1-positive breast cancer.
 Unresectable means that it can’t be removed with surgery.

 Targeted immunotherapy medicines to treat breast cancer are: